Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/buttons/menus.rst

    The Info Editor menu buttons.

-Most headers exhibit a set of menus, located immediately next to the first *Editor Type* selector.
+Most :ref:`headers <ui-region-header>` exhibit a set of menus, located immediately next to the first *Editor Type* selector.
 Header menus are used to configure the editor and access tools.
 All Menu entries show the relevant shortcut keys, if any.

-See :ref:`ui-region-header` for header options.

 Collapsing Menus